alan-turing-institute/scivision/docs/model_repository_template.md

 ## 📚 Contents

 - Model repo structure
-- Choosing a Licence for your model
+     - Model code
+     - Scivision Config
+     - README
+     - LICENSE

 - Model config file
 <!-- - Model adapter code (TODO: for a later version of scivision)-->
-- How to set up the model repo
+- Choosing a Licence for your model

 ## Model repo structure

-The model repo should be structured like so:
+The model repo should be roughly structured like so, with essential components marked by an asterisk (*):

 ```
 exampleuser/comp_vis
-│   README
+│   README           *
-│   LICENSE
+│   LICENSE          *
 │   setup.py
 │   requirements.txt
 │
 └───.scivision
-│   │   model.yml
+│   │   model.yml    *
 │
 └───comp_vis
-│   │   models.py
+│   │   model.py     *
-│   │   utils.py # e.g. class names
+│   │   utils.py
 │   │   __init__.py
 │
 └───tests